thw17/BIO598_Tutorial/README.md

 And that's it.
 All of our reference files and indices are now contained in our reference directory.

 #### Fastq Quality Control
-The first thing you should do when you get fastq files is get a sense of their quality.
+The first thing you should do when you get fastq (sequencing read) files is get a sense of their quality.
 The quickest way to do this is to run ```fastqc``` and take a look at the reports.
-We can run fastqc on every fastq file in references with the command:
+We can run fastqc on every fastq file in ```fastq``` and output reports into ```stats``` with the command (from our main directory):
   ```
-  fastqc *.fastq.gz
+  fastqc -o stats fastq/*.fastq.gz
   ```
-This should take less than a minute to complete and output a .zip and .html file for each fastq.
+This should take less than a minute to complete and output a .zip and .html file for each example fastq (it'll take longer for full-sized files).
 You can open the .html locally on your computer in your browser.

 If your sequences are of an unexpectedly low quality it might be worth contacting your sequencing center.
 Otherwise, lower quality towards the ends of the reads, some PCR duplication, and sequence content that's slightly off are all pretty typical in sequencing experiments.
 If you're interested in trimming low-quality ends of reads or removing sequencing adapters, take a look at programs like [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) or [Trim Galore!](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
 Many read mappers like BWA handle adapters and low quality ends very well and downstream variant callers will build base quality into their genotype likelihoods, so it's often not necessary to do any preprocessing if your goal is variant calling.
 For today's purposes, we'll take this approach and move onto our next step.